- By entering, you are agreeing to the following:

 - We haven't got the resources at the moment to contact every unsucessful entry, or give reasons why their story failed to reach our long list.
 Long listed entrants will be notified that they have now entered the short list stage and will appear on this site.

-- Our Flash Fiction competition starts on 1st August 2022 until 1st January 2023.
+- Our Flash Fiction competition starts on 1st August 2022 until 31st January 2023.
+Our Short Story competition starts on the 1st January 2023 and will run until the 31st May 2023.

 - Remember.
 We only want your best work.
 Good luck, everyone.